Munimul/Stars/README.md

 - Only the first two paragraphs from each constellation were saved with the constellation name, the brightest star and other information and this attributes were transformed into a dictonary which later appended to a list and thus creating the sample.json file.

+- Image url's were also saved for each constellations

 ## Showing picture from an API

 Showing a constellation's pic from an api call was tried but failed due to not appropriate tagging of api images or muliple meaning and various usage of constellation names in multiple situation/objects.

-- We will once again resort to scrapping images from wikipedia as it has more flexibility for using its open-source images
+-We have scrapped the img url from wikipedia for showing each constellation's image

 ## More details about the brightest star for each constellation